-1) Supervised learning approaches trained from scratch.
-With the aid of current remote sensing datasets and the typical filters, some studies design and train a small task-specific architecture.
-As the current applications (e.g., land-use classification) of deep learning in remote sensing only involve small-scale pilot projects, these small networks can avoid the dilemmas of the large cost and risk in training the existing "large scale" networks with high redundancy and overparametrization [8].
-Nevertheless, considering the rapid development of remote sensing applications, such learning approach is suffered from the limitation of labeled sample size when designing large scale DNNs.

-2) Pre-training and fine-tuning approaches.
-When dealing with complex remote sensing interpretation tasks, most of current work either directly uses or fine-tunes the existing network pre-trained by large-scale data from other fields [4].
-The key to the feasibility of these learning approaches is based on the transplantability of these pre-trained networks in interpreting data with spatial/temporal hierarchy, e.g., similarity of the data or task.
+- (i) Supervised learning approaches trained from scratch.
+With the aid of current remote-sensing datasets and the typical filters, some studies design and train a small task-specific architecture.
+As the current applications (e.g. land-use classification) of deep learning in remote sensing only involve small-scale pilot projects, these small networks can avoid the dilemmas of the large cost and risk in training the existing 'large-scale' networks with high redundancy and over-parametrization [8].
+Nevertheless, considering the rapid development of remote-sensing data-acquisition capabilities and the great demand for diverse and complex remote-sensing applications, such a learning approach suffers from the limitation of labeled sample size when designing large-scale DNNs. - (ii) Pre-training and fine-tuning ap-When dealing proaches. with complex remote-sensing interpretation tasks, most of the current work either directly uses or fine-tunes the existing network pre-trained by large-scale data from other fields [4].
+The key to the feasibility of these learning approaches is based on the transplantability of these pre-trained networks in interpreting data with spatial/temporal hierarchy, such as the similarity of the data or task.
 Owing to the low demand for sample size and convenient implementation, this kind of transfer learning is the most commonly used strategy in remote sensing.
 However, the gap between the data from remote sensing and other fields, as well as the high specificity of the deeper layers in the existing pre-trained networks, inevitably restricts the performance of such pre-training approaches.
-Considering the collaborative development of dataset construction and DNN model design, it seems necessary to rethink and revise the "pre-training and fine-tuning" paradigm for remote sensing applications.
+Considering the collaborative development of dataset construction and DNN-model design, it seems necessary to rethink and revise the 'pre-training and finetuning' paradigm for remote-sensing applications.

-3) Advanced learning.
-Recently, the semi/un/weak supervised DNN algorithms are attracting increasing attention, due to their low cost for collecting remote sensing samples [9].
-In particular, generative adversarial networks (GANs), is a promising unsupervised algorithm developed in recent years.
-It is comprised of two networks that compete with each other in a zero-sum game framework, i.e., the generative network generates candidates while the discriminative network evaluates them.
-This adversarial framework can drive both sub-networks to improve their performances until the fakes are indistinguishable from the genuine articles, and hence, can overcome the difficulty of inaccurate parameter estimation in the conventional generative model.
-Meta-learning, the latest progress of transfer learning, intends to rapidly learn new skills or adapt to new tasks with a few training examples and meta knowledge.
-With these advanced learning paradigms, deep and task-driven architecture [10] customized for remote sensing image interpretation is worthy of further exploration.
+- (iii) Advanced learning.
+Recently, the semi/un/weak supervised DNN algorithms have been attracting increasing attention, due to their low cost for collecting remote-sensing samples [9].
+In particular, generative adversarial networks is a promising unsupervised algorithm developed in recent years.
+It comprises two networks that compete with each other in a zero-sum game framework-that is, the generative network generates candidates while the discriminative network evaluates them.
+This adversarial framework can drive both sub-networks to improve their performances until the fakes are indistinguishable from the genuine articles, and hence can overcome the difficulty of inaccurate parameter estimation in the conventional generative model.
+Meta-learning, the latest progress in transfer learning, intends to rapidly learn new skills or adapt to new tasks with a few training examples and meta knowledge.
+With these advanced learning paradigms, deep and task-driven architecture [10] customized for remote-sensing image interpretation is worthy of further exploration. - Novel technologies developed by (iv) the remote-sensing community.
+To address the specific problems in the remote-sensing field on the basis of newly developed DNN technologies, some novel filters have been designed in the most recent studies.
+For instance, the blocks. including convolution layers, activation function and pooling layers, are extended to the complex domain to represent the amplitude and phase information of synthetic aperture radar imagery [11].
+Focusing on a certain kind of remote-sensing data source (e.g.

-4) Novel technologies developed by remote sensing community.
-To address the specific problems in the remote sensing field on the basis of newly developed DNN technologies, some novel filters with physical prior are designed in the most recent studies.
-For instance, the blocks including convolution layers, activation function, and pooling layers are extended to the complex domain to represent the amplitude and phase information of SAR imagery [11].
-Focusing on a certain kind of remote sensing data source (e.g., radar, hyperspectral, and LiDAR), it is a potential research direction to develop physics-based model for analyzing the data structure and understanding the physical process of remote sensing.
-Moreover, with the development of automatic machine learning (e.g., the Google's AutoML), it is also worthy of further research to construct more flexible and specific architecture to fuse various remote sensing data sources and promote deep learning from the perspective of remote sensing.
+radar, hyperspectral and LiDAR), a potential research direction is to develop a physics-based model for analysing the data structure and understanding the physical process of remote sensing.
+Moreover, with the development of automatic machine learning (e.g. Google's AutoML), it is also worthy of further research to construct more flexible and specific architecture to fuse various remote-sensing data sources and promote deep learning from the perspective of remote sensing.

-3. Practicability
+Practicability